flackdl/cwwed/docs/DEVELOPMENT.md

     python manage.py runserver

-The server will now be running on http://localhost:8000.
+The server will now be running on http://localhost:8000 and the admin dashboard is at http://localhost:8000/admin.

 Start Celery task queue and Flower (celery web management):